Top 20 JIRA Interview Questions and Answers

 For Example: If I select the ‘Issue’ option, the below-displayed screen will appear.

-Q #13) What are issues types that are created and tracked via JIRA?
+Q #13) What are the issue types that are created and tracked via JIRA?

-Answer: JIRA has some defined set of default issue types which are displayed under ‘Issue Type’ section.
+Answer: JIRA has a defined set of default issue types that are displayed under the ‘Issue Type’ section.

-Other issue types can be added, edited and deleted as per requirement of the project.
+Other issue types can be added, edited and deleted as per the requirements of the project.
 Some of the common issue types are Bug, Task, Sub-task, Epic, Story, etc.

-Their details can also be seen under Issue type section as shown in the below figure.
+Their details can also be seen under the Issue Type section as shown in the figure below.

-As the definition of ‘Issue Type Schema’ mentioned in JIRA application,
+As per the definition of ‘Issue Type Schema’ mentioned in the JIRA application,

 An issue type scheme determines which issue types will be available to a set of projects.
 It also allows specifying the order in which the issue types are presented in the user interface.